systemli/ansible-role-apache24/README.md

 molecule test
 ```

-Requires Molecule, Vagrant and `python-vagrant` to be installed.For developing and testing the role we use Travis CI, Molecule and Vagrant.
-On the local environment you can easily test the role with
+This requires Molecule, Vagrant and `python-vagrant` to be installed.

 ## License